Last Updated on

 Add 1-tbsp vegetable oil to the wok.
 Followed by the sliced onions and stir fry for about a minute or two.
 Add the blended scotch Bonett mixture to the pan and immediately add the grilled goat meat.
 Toss together for about 5-8 minutes.
 Take it off the heat and serve immediately.

-Other Nigerian Street Food You Should Try
+Other Nigerian Entertainment Recipes You Should Try